klepas/bruins-site/papers/_posts/2007-05-11-Heidegger-and-the-hermeneutic-As.md

 But let us return to Heidegger, for now he says something very strange:

 > All pre-predicative, simple seeing of the ready to hand [_Alles vorprädikative schlichte Sehen des Zuhandenen_] is in and through itself already understandingly-explicative.
-But does not the absence of this “as” constitute the the simplicity [_Schlichtheit_] of a pure perceiving of something?
+But does not the absence of this “as” constitute the simplicity [_Schlichtheit_] of a pure perceiving of something?

 No, says Heidegger,